Peleda23/-100DaysOfCode/r1-log.md

 Doing udemy course.
 Still very tricky.
 Difficult to understand everything.
 Hopping to catch all knowledge.
 Find FreeCodeCamp youtube course about javaScript.
 On free time gonna watch it.

+### R1D27

+Working with dom.
+Adding event listiners to the page content.